jsoulier/blocks/README.md

 Shaders have a few dependencies and are prebuilt for your convenience.
-To build locally, install [glslc](https://github.com/google/shaderc) and [SDL_shadercross](https://github.com/libsdl-org/SDL_shadercross) to your path environment variable.
-The CMake build process will automatically use them
+To build locally, install [glslc](https://github.com/google/shaderc) and [SDL_shadercross](https://github.com/libsdl-org/SDL_shadercross) to your path variable.
+The build process will automatically use them

 ### Controls